8 Elements of Employee Engagement

 1. Increased Productivity

-Engaged employees are more productive.
+Highly engaged employees are more productive.
 When employees feel connected to their work and have a sense of purpose, they are motivated to go above and beyond to achieve their goals.
-Engaged employees are focused, committed, and willing to invest their time and effort in their work, resulting in higher levels of productivity and efficiency.
+More engaged employees are focused, committed, and willing to invest their time and effort in their work, resulting in higher levels of productivity and efficiency.

 2. Reduced Turnover